-The AI automates this process by mapping the user’s question to the exact variable or set of variables that best represent the intended concept, following a strict hierarchy:
+The Data Navigator automates this process by mapping the user’s question to the exact variable or set of variables that best represent the intended concept, following a strict hierarchy:

 Survey → Dataset → Table → Variable

-The AI begins by determining the core concept of the question.
+The Data Navigator begins by determining the core concept of the question.
 It identifies whether the user is asking about population, income, age, race, poverty, education, housing, employment, or another measurable demographic characteristic.
-Once the topic is identified, the AI filters the variables available within the selected table and isolates those that directly correspond to the requested metric.
+Once the topic is identified, the Data Navigator filters the variables available within the selected table and isolates those that directly correspond to the requested metric.

 Matching User Intent to Official Variable Definitions